junxit/us-congress-bills-114/metadata.md

 - 2015-09-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-145.
 - 2015-09-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-145.
 - 2015-09-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 234.
+- 2015-10-07 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7223-7224; text as passed Senate: CR S7223-7224)
+- 2015-10-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7223-7224; text as passed Senate: CR S7223-7224)